apache/geode/Debugging-GemFire-Applications.md

 ```
 TBD
 ```
 There can also be distributed deadlocks between members.
-This requires following the "15 seconds have elapsed" warnings to the remote vms and looking at the stack dumps.
-Searching for "waiting to lock" in the stack dumps can also lead you to the culprit
+This requires following the ```15 seconds have elapsed``` warnings to the remote vms and looking at the stack dumps.
+Searching for ```waiting to lock``` in the stack dumps can also lead you to the culprit
 ```
 TBD
 ```